aws-samples/amazon-kinesis-video-streams-media-viewer/README.md

 * * *
 ## About
 This is a simple static webpage that simplifies testing and experiments with HLS output from Amazon Kinesis Video Streams.
+This is based on the <a href="https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/how-hls.html">documentation</a>.

 ## Getting Started
 The easiest and recommended approach is to use the Github-hosted version of this project.
 The second method is to clone/download this project and host it in your own S3 bucket or even locally.